umf-iti-200/umf-iti-200.github.io/data/posts/aws-ec2.md

 ## Your First Node.js application on EC2

 Now it is time to run your first application on EC2 by using the content from GitHub.
-If you don't have an account yet, please <a href="https://github.com/signup" className="external" target="_blank" rel="noreferrer noopener"><span>create one</span></a>.
+If you don't have an account yet, please <a href="https://github.com/signup" target="_blank"><span>create one</span></a>.

 Because your instance does not have Git installed, you need to install it: